 Content

-Email messages must be treated like any other formal written communication.
+Email / Teams messages must be treated like any other formal written communication.
 Improper statements in email can give rise to personal liability and liability for the College and can constitute a serious disciplinary matter.

-Email messages to or from you cannot be considered to be private or confidential.
+Email / Teams messages to or from you cannot be considered to be private or confidential.

-Email can be copied and forwarded to numerous recipients quickly and easily and you should assume that they could be read by anyone.
+Email / Teams can be copied and forwarded to numerous recipients quickly and easily and you should assume that they could be read by anyone.

 Consider carefully before sending confidential or sensitive information via email.
 Email messages, however confidential or damaging, may have to be disclosed in court proceedings.
 Please consult IT Services for advice.

-Do not create or send email messages that may be intimidating, hostile or offensive on the basis of sex, race, color, religion, national origin, sexual orientation or disability.
+Do not create or send email messages that may be intimidating, hostile or offensive on the basis of sex, race, colour, religion, national origin, sexual orientation or disability.
 It is never permissible to subject another person to public humiliation or ridicule; this is equally true via email.

 Copyright law applies to email.
 Do not use e-mail to transmit or circulate copyrighted materials.